Effects of spin-orbit interaction and electron correlations in strontium titanate: Effects of electron interactions

-A small but finite dispersion in the z-direction is expected due to some combination of SOC and symmetry breaking that reduces orbital selectivity of hopping, which can be approximated by a large $m^*_3$.
-Using the same analysis as above with the effective Mott parameter $V$ replaced by the Mott energy $U$ for the single orbital, we estimate that the condition $m^*_3>20m^*$ must be satisfied for the proposed correlations to exist at the carrier density $n=3\times10^{17}$~cm$^{-3}$ corresponding to the onset of sc.
-This value is plausible judging from the large sub-band anisotropy obtained in realistic bandstructure calculations~\cite{PhysRevB.84.205111,PhysRevB.6.4718}.
+A small but finite dispersion in the z-direction is expected due to SOC or polar symmetry breaking that reduces orbital selectivity of hopping, which can be approximated by a large $m^*_3$.
+Using the same analysis as above with the effective Mott parameter $V$ replaced by the Mott energy $U$ for the single orbital, we obtain the criterion for the proposed Mott-like correlation

+which shows that the critical carrier density for the onset of the correlation exhibits a strong dependence on the dominant component of the effective mass tensor.
+We estimate the critical value $m^*_3=20m^*$ required for the onset of the proposed correlations at the carrier density $n=3\times10^{17}$~cm$^{-3}$.
+This value is plausible judging from the large sub-band anisotropy obtained in realistic band structure calculations~\cite{PhysRevB.84.205111,PhysRevB.6.4718}.

-The proposed correlation mechanism is also likely relevant in the limit of negligible cubic symmetry breaking effects, due to the emergence of anisotropy manifested by the start-shaped Fermi surface at $n>19$~cm$^{-3}$.
-The above analysis can be extended to electrons near the Fermi surface with momenta aligned with the principal axes.
-Their Mott-like correlations are then stabilized by the large effective mass in the principal-axis direction for the corresponding sub-band.
-We leave detailed analysis of this limit to future studies.
+The proposed correlation mechanism is also likely relevant in the limit of negligible effects of cubic symmetry breaking, in the doping regime $n>10^{19}$~cm$^{-3}$ where a large conduction band anisotropy emerges, as manifested by the start-shaped Fermi surface in Fig.~\ref{fig:bands_SOC}(b).
+The above analysis can be extended to show that Mott correlations can be stabilized by interactions between electrons on the Fermi surface with momenta along the principal direction characterized by a large effective mass.
+We leave a detailed analysis of this limit to future studies.